 I’ve tested many white noise machines, but never seen one with so much variety of sounds.
 I thought 30 was excellent in some of the other devices, but 64 is in another league altogether.

-There’s a lot I could say about them, so I think it’s useful to summarize the main points I’ve discovered:
+There’s a lot I could say about each sound, but it’s probably better (and quicker) to summarise the main points I’ve found:

-• All of the sounds are high quality, with the exception of the city sounds which I wasn’t so impressed by.
+- All of the sounds are high quality, with the exception of the city sounds which wasn’t as natural as I’d have liked.

 List of the sounds

-It’s important to note that there are 16 sound categories on the main dial, or ‘soundstory group’ as the manufacturer calls them.
-But there are 64 different sounds in total as each category has four variations.
+There are 16 main sound categories on the large dial – the ‘soundstory group’ as the manufacturer calls them.
+However, there are 64 different sounds in total as each category has four variations.

 You use the dial to select the main category, then press the ‘selection’ button to cycle between the four options in that category.
 So you can choose to have rainfall with or without thunder, for example.